Executive Director, PAUSE

 Diane Snyder Cowan

-Diane is the Director of Western Reserve Grief Services in Ohio, and is extremely active in the promotion of bereavement care at the local, regional and national level.
+Diane served for many years as the Director of Western Reserve Grief Services in Ohio, and is extremely active in the promotion of bereavement care at the local, regional and national level.
 She is the leader of the Bereavement Professionals section of the National Council of Hospice and Palliative Professionals which is the professional arm of the National Hospice and Palliative Care Organization, and also served as a member of its Steering Committee for several years.

 Dora worked in the funeral and death care industry for twenty years, and saw that people often didn't receive the support they needed after a death.
 Her experience led her to build the Institute of Professional Grief Coaching, an organization that trains and certifies grief coaches, as well as The Aniya Center, a non-profit organization providing grief coaching support services to residents of Washington, D.C.
 She is also the Founder and Program Director of the ‘From Grief to Gratitude Coach Certification Program’ which is accredited by the International Coach Federation (ICF).